-The Bookstore Is Located at Air University Press, Muir S. Fairchild Research Information Center, 600 Chennault Circle, Building 1405, Maxwell AFB, Alabama 36112-6010, and Is Currently Closed for Renovation.
-For Inquiries, Call: (334) 953-5904.
+The Bookstore is located at Air University Press, Muir S. Fairchild Research Information Center, 600 Chennault Circle, Building 1405, Maxwell AFB, Alabama 36112-6010, and is open 0730-1630 M-F. For inquiries, call (334) 953-5904.

 AU Press publications are available at no cost to active duty, total force, and retired military and to Department of Defense personnel and organizations.
 Publications can be ordered by e-mail at email@example.com or by calling 334-953-2773 (DSN 493).

 Adaptation is required to stay ahead of the competition or an adversary, remain relevant, or increase effectiveness.
 Military leaders must self-evaluate and confront any barriers inhibiting their growth in this area.
 Sawtelle provides opportunities to reflect on leadership in an uncommon context.
 Self-reflection—made more credible by a certain level of discomfort— can shed light on personal and cultural blind spots.
 There are six common blind spots in modern military culture inhibiting the comprehensive development of more advanced leaders to achieve resilient intent: trust, risk, investment of time, ownership, technology dependence, and personal adaptability.
 These elements can serve as catalysts for reflection and dialogue to aid in the evolution of modern leadership culture to best prepare for surprise, disruption, and crisis.

 AFRI Paper: Shaping Air Mobility Forces for Future Relevance, Owen Here

 Drew Paper: Airpower Lessons for an Air Force Cyber-Power Targeting Theory, Anderson Here

 Cyber Power Paper: Cyber Workforce Retention, Parker Here

 Book: The Green Eyeshades of War, Spencer Here